Redevelopment planning in final stages

 The Department of Communities and DevelopmentWA are working together to identify the constraints and opportunities within the area to optimise staged development.

 The Beaconsfield Redevelopment Project area falls within the City of Fremantle’s “The Heart of Beaconsfield” masterplan area.
 The masterplan provides an indication of how multiple sites in The Heart of Beaconsfield might develop over time to capitalise on the suburb’s great attributes, and to facilitate further improvements along the way.
-It was formulated in consultation with key landowners and the community, providing a vision for how various community objectives might be met over time.
+It was formulated in consultation with key landowners and the community over four years, providing a vision for how various community objectives might be met over time.

-The outcomes of consultation held in October 2022 have helped guide the development of a draft Concept Plan (released in March 2023) and the preparation of the Local Structure Plan.
+The outcomes of DevelopmentWA's public consultation held in October 2022 have helped guide the development of a draft Concept Plan (released in March 2023) and the preparation of the Local Structure Plan.

-The LSP document and public submission process, including details of two community engagement events, can be accessed here on the City of Fremantle's website.
+The LSP can be viewed here on the City of Fremantle's website.

 If you have any questions about the project, please view the FAQs and documents available for download in the Document Library.